NextCenturyCorporation/AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies/README.md

 ## RelationOntology

 A collection of Relation Type classes determined by the AIDA Ontology Working Group.
-The term 'Relation' refers to A connection between two or more Entities.
+The term 'Relation' refers to a connection between two or more Entities.
 This includes such things as the material used to create a weapon, the nationality of an individual and the title an employee holds.